Projective curves and weak second-order logic: Introduction

 \section{Introduction}

 The logical strength of various topological lattices has been studied in \cite{Gre}.
 Continuing this line of research, Marcus Tressl proves, among other things, that the poset of Zariski closed proper subsets of the projective plane $\mathbb P^2(K)$ over an algebraically closed field $K$ of characteristic zero interprets the ring of integers, and therefore it has an undecidable theory \cite[7.1]{Tre}.
 In \cite[Section 8]{Tre} he asks whether the same holds if we restrict to irreducible varieties and whether $K$ is interpretable in the poset.
 We give a positive answer to both questions and we also prove that the complete theory of the poset is sensitive to the transcendence degree of the field.
 To this aim we use a bi-interpretability result which we discuss below.
+Our results also apply to the poset of reducible varieties since the irreducible ones are definable therein.

 Given a field $K$, let $\Var{K}$ be the poset of irreducible Zariski closed proper subsets of $\mathbb P^2(K)$ (points and curves) and note that $\Var{K}$ is interdefinable with the incidence relation between points and curves in $\mathbb P^2(K)$ (because there are no proper inclusions between irreducible curves).
 Given $n\in \N$, let $\nVar K {\leq n}$ be the substructure obtained by considering only curves of degree $\leq n$ and points.
-It is well known that $\nVar K {\leq 1}$ interprets $K$ (after fixing some parameters to determine the projective frame), namely we can reconstruct the field from the incidence relation between points and lines (see \cite{Har,Hilbert}).
+It is well-known that $\nVar K {\leq 1}$ interprets $K$ (after fixing some parameters to determine the projective frame); namely we can reconstruct the field from the incidence relation between points and lines (see \cite{Har,Hilbert}).
 Using this fact it is not difficult to show that, for any fixed $n$, $\nVar K {\leq n}$ is bi-interpretable with $K$ (Theorem \ref{thm:curves-field}).